 Some major acquisitions have happened, sending some shockwaves through different industries.
 We’re seeing new companies formed that are going after the final frontier, which is incredibly exciting – sometimes being successful, sometimes less so.
-Here, we elected a new twitter-in-chief, and the UK has decided, in Europe, to go it alone.
+Here in the US, we elected a new Tweeter‑in‑Chief, and the UK has decided, in Europe, to go it alone.

 So what does all this mean, all that’s happened in the last few months?
 Well, the reality is: I don’t know, but it sure does make life interesting, doesn’t it?
 Keeps us on our toes.
 What I wanted to do, today, though, is go back and take you on a journey.
 To look at what’s happened over the last, roughly, ten years, and share with you four successful models we’ve seen to handle these disruptive times that we’re in, the bumps in the road that you’re potentially going to face along the way, and hopefully how NGINX can help you through this period.

 So let’s start the journey now.
 Let’s go back to just a little over ten years ago, way back when service‑oriented architecture was the application architecture of choice.
 We were all using middleware, and typically writing our applications in Java using tools like WebSphere and WebLogic.